 SavingSpecies was honored to be chosen by Louie and the producers to offset the not-inconsequential carbon costs of making Racing Extinction.
 As filmmaking involves lots of travel, these often unaccounted carbon costs can add up.

-As we announced in September, SavingSpecies will use the carbon offset donation from Racing Extinction to restore degraded forests in Ecuador–forests that are also home to spectacular biodiversity, including critically-endangered glass frogs and capuchin monkeys.
+As we announced in September, SavingSpecies will use the carbon offset donation from Racing Extinction to restore degraded forests in Ecuador.
+These forests are also home to spectacular biodiversity, including critically-endangered glass frogs and capuchin monkeys.

-In this way, Louie and his team are not only fighting global warming–and accounting for their carbon–they’re also helping to provide rare and threatened species with a real chance of survival.
+In this way, Louie and his team are not only fighting global warming–and accounting for their carbon.
+They are also helping to provide rare and threatened species with a real chance of survival.

 We hope you will watch Racing Extinction on Wednesday, December 2.
 And that you will be inspired, too!